kingcos/gitlab-mr-jira-issue-trigger/README.md

-# gitlab-ci-jira-issue-trigger
+# gitlab-ci-mr-jira-issue-trigger

-A GitLab webhook to trigger Jira issue transition
+A GitLab merge request webhook to trigger Jira issue transition.

+## What

+This is a webhook for connection of GitLab and Jira.

 ## Reference